Nielsen Survey Shows Gaps in How Patients Are Experiencing Accountable Care

 The 2016 Nielsen Strategic Health Perspectives surveyed 30,007 U.S. consumers and 626 physicians.
 It is the second annual survey that CAPP sponsored to monitor the progress of meaningful healthcare delivery reform and the movement toward accountability.

-“This survey is evidence of the failure of American healthcare to provide coordinated, technologically enabled, high-quality health care to the majority of people,” said Robert Pearl, M.D., Chairman of CAPP, and CEO of The Permanente Medical Group and the Mid-Atlantic Permanente Medical Group.
+“This survey is evidence of the failure of American healthcare to provide coordinated, technologically enabled, high-quality health care to the majority of people,” said Robert Pearl, M.D., Chair of CAPP, and CEO of The Permanente Medical Group and the Mid-Atlantic Permanente Medical Group.
 “We know that CAPP members, all committed to the multi-specialty medical group model, are best positioned to deliver superior outcomes to the patients they treat.
 CAPP stands ready to help others improve their care delivery systems, and to work with policymakers to facilitate these changes.
 These findings reinforce CAPP’s long-held belief that patient-centered care models are critical to closing the gaps between what patients need and what they are currently receiving.”

 The survey measured respondents’ experiences with the five patient benefits associated with effective accountable care: care team coordination, prevention, 24/7 access, evidence-based medicine, and patient and physician access to and use of robust information technology.